potterjane/bobs-and-bangs/README.md

     2. The About page is the second page on the navigation bar.
 Users click here when they want to read more about who is behind the company and what their values are.
 Users will also find an image carousel that gives them an insight on how it looks inside the hair salon/barbershop.
 On larger desktop screens, the image carousel is floating on the right, next to the paragraphs.
     On smaller desktop screens or on larger tablet screens, the paragraphs wrap around the image carousel.
 On mobile screens, the image carousel is placed under the paragraphs.
     3. The Services page is the third page on the navigation bar.
 Users click here when they want to know what services the company offers and to what price.
-These are listed in a table.
+These are listed in tables.
     They can also find videos with controls but muted and on loop.
 The videos show the faces behind the people who perform the services.
 On desktop and tablet screens, the videos are floating on the right, next to the tables.
-On mobile screens, the videos are placed right under each table, respectively.
+On mobile screens, the videos are replaced with images of the same people and placed right under each table, respectively.
     4. The Contact page is the fourth page on the navigation bar.
 Users click here when they want to see all the numerous communication channels that the company offers.
     The following is structured on desktop and tablet screens: On the top-left, they find the e-mail address for job seekers.
 On the top-right, they find information om what to do when they want to rebook/cancel an appointment.
 Under that, they find a contact form as an alternative option to contact the company and right under that, they find an embedded Google map that